 Your Child's Recovery Matters

 Our PICU Follow-Up Clinic is designed to help children and families with the transition from hospital to home.
+Our team is here to help answer your questions, monitor your child’s progress and provide the care and reassurance your family needs every step of the way.

+This clinic is not a replacement for your pediatrician.
 Your pediatrician is still your child’s main doctor.
 Our goal is to bridge the gap between the hospital and your child’s regular care.
 We work with your pediatrician to give your child the best support during recovery.

 The PICU Follow-Up Clinic is open Thursday afternoons at Marshall Pediatrics located on the 3rd floor of the Marshall University Medical Center in Huntington.
 For more information, please call 304.399.1840.